morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

     // This will be the displayed date dateLabel.text = `${dayOfWeek} ${year}-${month}-${dayOfMonth}`;

-    // Make sure to update the day, otherwise you'll just be running this function every
+    // Make sure to update the day; otherwise, you'll just be running this function every
     // tick and it will have missed its purpose previousDay = dayNumber;